Pisen99/pp1/README.md

    ### F1, Navigationbar
       The navigation bar has a simple and easy navigation to it on all devices.
-      It´s easy to find the different locators like "Stains", "Feeling sick?"
-"Sidney Rez" and "Sign-Up".
+      It´s easy to find the different locators like "Stains", "Sick?"
+"Tips!" and "Sign-Up".
       It lights up when the user hovers over the text, creating a animating effect and improving the page.
 * ![screenshot](./images.readme/navbar.png)